agilepro/epiconsciousness/docs/Religion/Apologetics/scientific-consensus.md

 ## Scientific Consensus Changes

-_The apolgist would like you to believe scientific consensus is regularly wrong._
+_The apologist would like you to believe scientific consensus is regularly wrong._

 Yes it is true that scientific consensus does change over time as we learn new things.
 In 1850 people thought objects could travel at any speed.
 By 1950 the consensus was that the speed of light is fastest anything can go.
 But Newtonian mechanics was never found to be wrong at normal speeds: the different is only seen at very high velocities.
 All of the experiments that Newton and subsequent physicists did are still just as true and accurate as they ever were because they were based on evidence.
 That evidence was not eliminated by Einstein.